alisatozaj/AlisaT-Electronics-Store-Software/README.md

 > A desktop application for managing an electronics store, built with **Java**, **JavaFX**, and **Maven**.
 > Includes features for inventory, billing, and employee management — all in a modern GUI.
+> This project was built by [alisa tozaj](https://github.com/alisatozaj).
+Do NOT copy or reuse without permission.

 ---